 HB 140 Would Force Cities to Allow Guns in Recreational Centers Where Children Play

-BATON ROUGE, La. — The Louisiana chapters of Moms Demand Action and Students Demand Action, both a part of Everytown for Gun Safety’s grassroots networks, today criticized the Louisiana Senate Judiciary C Committee for voting to advance HB 140, which eliminates the authority of local governments to prohibit guns in certain businesses and public buildings, including businesses that serve alcohol and buildings where children play.
+BATON ROUGE, La. — The Louisiana chapter of Moms Demand Action and Students Demand Action, part of Everytown for Gun Safety’s grassroots networks, today criticized the Louisiana Senate Judiciary C Committee for voting to advance HB 140, which would eliminate the authority of local governments to prohibit guns in certain businesses and public buildings – including businesses that serve alcohol and buildings where children play.
 Volunteers with the Louisiana chapter of Moms Demand Action submitted testimony against the bill, and the Louisiana Municipal Association strongly opposes the bill.

 “In the absence of state legislative action, cities and parishes across Louisiana have stepped up to address the gun violence epidemic,” said Angelle Bradford, volunteer with the Louisiana chapter of Moms Demand Action.
 “Rather than support their efforts, our lawmakers today decided that they’d rather cater to extremists and stop mayors and city councils from protecting kids in rec centers.”